Pinnacles, forests and golden arches

 Explore Karangahake Gorge

 State Highway 2 (SH2) between Paeroa and Waihi and then on to Tauranga and the Bay of Plenty passes through Karangahake Gorge.
 Many people drive straight through without stopping but miss out on something special.
 Formerly a bustling gold mining area, nature is slowly reclaiming the place.
 What’s left are the disappearing steel and concrete remains along with tram tracks and mining tunnels.
 You don’t have to be a history buff to enjoy this place with a number of walking and cycling options plus a ‘secret’ swimming hole for those willing to venture a little further.
+Nearby Owharoa Falls is also worth a quick visit as you pass through the area.

 Climb The Pinnacles